Hughes-Trigg Student Center 2.0

-In 2019, the 32-year-old building underwent renovations and has been refreshed and reimagined as a modern, inviting gathering space where students come together to socialize, study and participate in the full slate of campus opportunities that nurture a strong sense of community.
-The project is now complete, and Hughes-Trigg is once again the Hub on the Hilltop.
+In 2019, the 32-year-old building began its transformation into a refreshed, reimagined and modern, inviting gathering space where students come together to socialize, study and participate in the full slate of campus opportunities that nurture a strong sense of community.
+The project was completed in January 2021, and Hughes-Trigg is once again the Hub on the Hilltop.

 There are a handful of spaces still available to name within SMU’s Hughes-Trigg Student Center.
 Learn more about these unique naming opportunities by contacting Brandon Starr at 214-768-7726 or firstname.lastname@example.org.